Enhanced joint sparsity via Iterative Support Detection

 \section{Conclusion}

 In this paper, we have proposed a truncated joint sparsity model and developed an efficient algorithm named ISDJS to enhance the sparse estimation performance.
 They are applied in the fields of compressive sensing and feature learning.
 The proposed method is an extension of self-learning based iterative support detection (ISD) from common sparsity to joint sparsity.
 The joint sparsity structure is naturally incorporated into the implementation of threshold based support detection and in this way the fast decaying property is no longer required.
 Then, we have elaborated some preliminary results of the convergence analysis and a sufficient recovery condition for the proposed method.
 Both synthetic and practical experiments demonstrate the better performance of ISDJS compared with several state-of-the-art alternatives.
-Future works include designing specific implementations of support detection for different specific problems.
+In the future, we will explore more applications such as image inpainting, image classification and feature selection to employ the ISDJS method, and design specific implementations of support detection to achieve the outstanding performance for different applications.